-• We have now developed a Sufficiency Strategy which sets out how the Council will meet the placement needs of current and future children in care and care leavers, in light of our understanding of their needs and current provision.
+We have now developed a Sufficiency Strategy which sets out how the Council will meet the placement needs of current and future children in care and care leavers, in light of our understanding of their needs and current provision.
 The development of this strategy will form part of the LAC Placements Strategy's future work plan.

-The 2015/16 LAC savings target of £1.292m will be delivered through the Placements Strategy.
+The 2015/16 LAC savings target of £2m will be delivered through the Placements Strategy and the combination of the actions set out above.

-Who is involved in this impact assessment? e.g. Council officers, partners, service users and community representatives.
+e.g. Council officers, partners, service users and community representatives.